Andrew Fairlie (chef): Highlights and awards

 In 2002, Hotels magazine voted Restaurant Andrew Fairlie one of the world's top ten hotel restaurants.
 In the same year he became the inaugural Scottish Chef of the Year.
 During the G8 Summit 2005 he cooked for the Queen and 44 of the world's leaders.
 In 2006, he was AA Chef's Chef of the Year.
 He was named a Relais & Chateaux Grand Chef du Monde in 2011, one of just seven in the UK.
 In 2012 Restaurant Andrew Fairlie topped the Sunday Times Food List of the top 100 UK restaurants.

 Politics

 During the Scottish independence referendum in 2014, Fairlie declared his support for Scottish independence.
 He was a member of the Yes Scotland's campaign advisory board.

 Personal life

 Fairlie was first diagnosed with cancer in 2005.
 He was first married to Ashley, with whom he had two daughters, but the marriage ended in divorce.
 After receiving his terminal diagnosis, he married his partner, Kate, in November 2018.

-His father Jim Sr. and brothers Philip Fairlie and Jim Jr. are both involved in politics with the Scottish National Party.
+His father Jim Sr. and brothers Philip Fairlie and Jim Jr. are all involved in politics with the Scottish National Party.
 Philip is a councillor while Jim Jr. is an MSP.